xiBread/oscarlv.com/content/dialogue/the_idea.md

 *I'm going to ask you a question.
 I don't even care if you're honest with me; just be honest with yourself.*

-Ok…
+Ok&hellip;

 *Are you actually in love with me, or do you just love the idea of a trophy partner?*

-"Trophy partner" is a pretty cynical way to put it, don't you think? …I don't know what you're expecting me to say.
+"Trophy partner" is a pretty cynical way to put it, don't you think? &hellip;I don't know what you're expecting me to say.

 *Sounds like an answer to me.*